automl/autorl-org/index.md

 # Announcements
+* RLC will feature the second editon of the [AutoRL Workshop](https://sites.google.com/view/automatedrl/submission-guide).
+Submission is tentatively set for the 22nd of May!
 * André has been awarded an [Emmy Noether Grant](https://www.dfg.de/de/aktuelles/neuigkeiten-themen/pressemitteilungen/2026/pressemitteilung-nr-10) for his project 'From Mediocre to Masterful Generalists: The Power of Context in RL' and will [start a new group at the KIT in Karlsruhe](https://www.kit.edu/kit/pi_2026_031_von-spezialisierten-zu-anpassungsfaehigen-ki-systemen.php)!
 * Theresa Eimer will be giving a talk at the [Workshop on Reinforcement Learning](https://www.wim.uni-mannheim.de/doering/conferences/rl-2026/) at the University of Mannheim on February 6, 2026.
 * The [COSEAL](https://www.coseal.net/) collective has published a paper in time for the holidays.
 It is meant for students or early PhD students who are not so familiar with the field AutoML/AutoRL and Meta-Algorithmics in general and those are seeking guidance for their first steps.
 Check it out on [arXiv](https://arxiv.org/abs/2512.16491)!